asl-epfl/inference-learning-data-2022-python/README.md

 # Inference and Learning from Data: Python Code

-This repository should contain the code and generated figures relative to the simulation examples presented in the following books:
+This repository contains code relative to simulations and figures from the following reference:

-- *A. H. Sayed, Inference and Learning from Data, Vol. 1.
-Cambridge University Press, 2022.*
+- A. H. Sayed, *Inference and Learning from Data*, Vol. 1.
+Cambridge University Press, 2022.
-- *A. H. Sayed, Inference and Learning from Data, Vol. 2.
-Cambridge University Press, 2022.*
+- A. H. Sayed, *Inference and Learning from Data*, Vol. 2.
+Cambridge University Press, 2022.
-- *A. H. Sayed, Inference and Learning from Data, Vol. 3.
-Cambridge University Press, 2022.*
+- A. H. Sayed, *Inference and Learning from Data*, Vol. 3.
+Cambridge University Press, 2022.

 The folder structure for each chapter is similar to: